jamesleoreyes/pokedex-cli/README.md

 ![Cover](cover.jpg)

-A fun, interactive command-line Pokedex application built with TypeScript and Node.js.
+A fun, interactive Pokedex CLI built with TypeScript and Node.js.
 Explore the Pokemon world, catch Pokemon, and build your collection!

 ## Features